 GRADE 1 TO GRADE 12

 Assessment is based upon a US standardised test to determine competency in English and Mathematics.
 The test includes vocabulary, writing, reading, comprehension, mathematics, and speaking skills.
 Applicants may also be required to write a short piece about a prescribed topic.
-Applicants MUST be present at AIS to write the assessment.
+Grade 1 to Grade 4 applicants MUST be present at AIS to write the assessment.
 The duration of the entrance tests are as follows:

 ||Entrance Test Duration